Henry Fuller: A Lifetime of Conservation

 21 Feb 2019

-“I would say my awareness of, and interest in land conservation has evolved through a lifetime of experience,” says Henry Fuller – the longest serving Board Member of the Nova Scotia Nature Trust and a Guardian of the Land since 2014.
+“I would say my awareness of, and interest in land conservation has evolved through a lifetime of experience,” says Henry Fuller – the Nature Trust’s longest serving board member.

 “My mother was a pioneer in the land trust movement in the state of Maine.
 She helped found the York Land Trust in Maine in 1986 to protect and preserve our old family farm.”
 She was appointed to the board of the committee entitled “Lands for Maine’s Future Use” in 1989.
 Henry explained that many US land trusts often preserve open space landscape, such as their family farm with an unchanged profile in 150 years.